-The Center for Urban Ecology and Sustainability (CUES) strives to connect students, faculty, and community in a common effort to explore, enhance, and steward the urban environment through research, education, and outreach.
+The Center for Urban Ecology and Sustainability (CUES) strives to connect students, faculty, and community in a common effort to research, educate, and empower change to inform and inspire a more sustainable future on Butler University’s campus, in Indianapolis, and globally.
 The CUES operates from two theoretical frameworks: the traditional ecological understanding of the interactions between and among organisms and their urban environment (ecology “in” the city) and a systems ecology perspective where the city itself is viewed as an ecosystem (ecology “of” the city).
-Through these dual lenses, we work to solve real-world problems facing today’s cities, or ecology “for” the city.
+Through these dual lenses, we work to solve real-world sustainability problems facing today’s cities, or ecology “for” the city.

-Learn more about the Center for Urban Ecology and Sustainability at Butler University or follow us on Facebook and @ButlerCUE on Twitter.
+Learn more about the Center for Urban Ecology and Sustainability at Butler University and follow us @ButlerCUES on Facebook and Twitter.

 Interdisciplinary Research with Real World Impact

 We strive to create a more sustainable world through research and collaboration with experts from natural and physical sciences, social sciences, health sciences, business, communications, urban planning, the arts, and education.

 The CUES is enriching Butler curriculum with sustainability learning outcomes across departments through CUES staff-led courses and nearly $1M in funding from the National Science Foundation to implement campus farm-situated curricula in ten different disciplines.

 Butler leads dynamic sustainability projects that create a positive environmental legacy for current students and future generations.